HazelCunuder/notes/dev-front/semaine-2/jour-4.md

 > It also exists as a non-equality format ` !==`

 With the strict equality operator, different types of string will always returrn `false`.

+### Null and undefined

+They are both equal to one another, but not to any other value, no matter their type.

+> To avoid problems, do not use comparison with a value that may be `null` or `undefined`, unless you are 100% sure of chat you are doing.